-The key thing here is that there is no prescribed route for you to take; you can determine what you need to do to achieve the four requirements set out above and in whatever order you wish, although you will need to have completed SQE 1 before you can take the SQE 2 assessment and the guidance from the SRA suggests that the SQE 2 assessment will be more straightforward for those candidates who have accumulated at least some practical experience.
+It will be up to you to determine what you need to do to achieve the four requirements set out above, and in what order you do them, however, you will need to have completed SQE 1 before you can take the SQE 2 assessment.
+The guidance from the SRA also suggests that the SQE 2 assessment will be more straightforward for those candidates who have accumulated at least some practical experience.

-It will be completely up to you how you choose to pass the two SQE assessments.
-Unlike the QLD/CPE/GDL and LPC, which cover prescribed subjects and are validated by the SRA, universities/course providers will be free to offer SQE preparation courses as determined by them; they will not have to be validated by the SRA.
-You may choose to self-study, do online courses, take university courses which are eligible for government funding or take stand-alone SQE specific preparation courses.
-You will however, have to demonstrate through the SQE assessments that you have mastered the knowledge and competence expected of a newly qualified solicitor.
+It will be completely up to you how you choose to prepare for the SQE assessments.
+You could opt for self-study, online courses, university courses which are eligible for government funding or take stand-alone SQE specific preparation courses.
+You will, however, have to demonstrate through the SQE assessments that you have mastered the knowledge and competence expected of a newly qualified solicitor.

 A major difference from the LPC route is that the SQE route separates the SQE exam itself from the SQE preparatory courses/programmes.
 The SQE1 and SQE2 examinations are centrally administered by Kaplan, whereas LawCAB hosts courses and programmes which will prepare you to sit these examinations.

 For further information about the SQE route to qualification, see our SQE section.

 Up until now anyone wishing to qualify as a solicitor in England and Wales has had to follow the LPC route, which comprised two stages: